zacharju/praktikum_schlaganfall/README.md

 ### Software Requirements

-We use **R Version 4.3.1**.
-Some of our packages require the latest version of R.\
+This project was developed using **R Version 4.3.1**.
+Some of the required packages may not be compatible with older versions of R, and using an earlier version may result in errors.
-If you are using an older version, you may encounter errors when installing dependencies.

 For a complete list of required packages, refer to the **`settings.R`** file in the root directory.